throughnothing/Ubic-Service-ServerStarter/README.md

 - _stdout_

-Path to stdout log of plackup.
+Path to stdout log.

 - _stderr_

-Path to stderr log of plackup.
+Path to stderr log.

 - _user_

-User under which plackup will be started.
+User under which `start_server` will be started.

 - _group_

-Group under which plackup will be started.
+Group under which `start_server` will be started.
 Default is all user groups.

 - _cwd_